 Like most people, I don't enjoy reading legal documents that need a good, serious edit to be more readable.

-I, like most, consider author/attorney Bryan Garner the best advocate to change to a more direct writing style.
+I consider attorney author Bryan Garner to be the leading advocate for a change to a more direct writing style.

 My documents are plainER, not exactly plain

-I try to make my writing simple and clear.
-As this website shows, I have not perfected it.
+I work hard to make my writing more simple and clearer.
+Yet, as this website shows, I have not perfected it.
 But I consistently edit my work.

 And, because some legal documents have technical tax or trust law meaning, not all aspects of our documents are easy to understand without at least a serious re-reading.

 So, maybe 'plainER' better describes some of our documents.
-These tax provisions are sometimes needed because Massachusetts and the U.S. continue to levy an estate tax.
-And some clients have more than the $1 million that is exempt from estate taxation unless better planning is done.
+These tax provisions are sometimes needed because Massachusetts and the IRS continue to have an estate tax.

 Your gross taxable estate includes all you own, in any form.
 This includes residence, IRAs, 403(b), life insurance, and other assets.